dataform-co/dataform/content/docs/getting-started-tutorial/building-your-data-model.md

 GROUP BY 1, 2, 3, 4, 5, 6
 ```

-- Paste the query into your file below the config block.
+- Paste the query into `order_stats.sqlx` below the config block.
 - Dataform will automatically validate your query and check for any errors
 - Once you see that the query is valid you can click `Preview Results` to check that the data looks correct